Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 You'll want to factor in groomsmen gifts and other tokens of appreciation for those standing by your side.

-Additional accessories like jewellery (averaging £360) complement the overall look.
+Additional accessories, such as jewellery (averaging £360), complement the overall look.

 Remember to budget for any specialised items your wedding party might need, such as specific shoes or matching accessories.